Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation method

 For multi-modal medical image tasks, according to the multi-modal medical image interpretation pattern identified in our user study (U4), we categorize the ground truth explanation information into: \textbf{1}. the relative importance of each modality to the prediction (i.e.: modality importance in \S\ref{mi}); and \textbf{2}. localization of the modality-specific features.
 We constructed a synthetic multi-modal brain MRI dataset on the glioma grading task with the two ground truth information corresponding to the prediction label.

-Specifically, to control the ground truth of feature localization, we use a GAN-based (generative adversarial network) tumor synthesis model developed by \cite{Kim2021} to generate two types of tumors and their segmentation masks, mimicking lower- and high-grade gliomas by varying their shapes (round vs. irregular~\cite{Cho2018}).
+Specifically, to control the ground truth of feature localization, we use a GAN-based (generative adversarial network) tumor synthesis model developed by \cite{Kim2021} to generate two types of tumors and their segmentation masks, mimicking lower- and high-grade gliomas by varying their shapes (round vs. irregular~\citep{Cho2018}).

-To control the ground truth of modality importance, inspired by~\cite{pmlr-v80-kim18d}, we set tumor features on T1C modality to have 100\% alignment with the ground-truth label, and on FLAIR to have a probability of 70\% alignment, i.e., the tumor features on FLAIR corresponds to the correct label with 70\% probability.
-The rest modalities have 0 modality importance value, as they are designed to not contain class discriminative features.
+To control the ground truth of modality importance, inspired by~\citep{pmlr-v80-kim18d}, we set tumor features on T1C modality to have 100\% alignment with the ground-truth label, and on FLAIR to have a probability of 70\% alignment, i.e., the tumor features on FLAIR correspond to the correct label with 70\% probability.
+The remaining modalities have 0 modality importance value, as they are designed to not contain class discriminative features.
 The model may learn to pay attention to either the less noisy T1C modality, or the more noisy FLAIR modality, or both.
 To determine their relative importance as the ground truth modality importance, we test the well-trained model on two test sets:

-$\bullet$ \textit{TIC dataset}: The dataset shows tumors only (without brain background) on all modalities.
-And the tumor shape has \textit{100\%} alignment with ground-truth on \textit{T1C} modality, and 0\% alignment on FLAIR.
+$\bullet$ TIC dataset: The dataset shows tumors only (without brain background) on all modalities.
+And the tumor shape has \textit{100\%} alignment with the ground-truth class label on \textit{T1C} modality, and 0\% alignment on FLAIR.
 Its test accuracy is denoted as $\text{Acc}_{\text{T1C}}$.